rmartinezdezayas/rmartinezdezayas.github.io/_posts/2022-06-05-my-first-blo-entry-about-me.md

 ---
-title: "About Gabriel"
-excerpt: "Info about Gabriel | GitHub Blog"
-sitemap: false
-permalink: /about/
+title: "My first Blog entry.
+Welcome!"
 ---

-Hi, I'm Gabriel, passionate about the data world.
+## Hi, I'm Gabriel, passionate about the data world.

-Welcome to my first blog entry!
+### Welcome to my first blog entry!

 In the recent years I’ve been working as a Data Scientist, Business Intelligence Consultant and now as a Data Engineer.